 Due to the risk of transmission of the disease, exposure to West Nile virus is a contraindication to blood donation.
 In the six French departments affected by the epidemic, the French Blood Establishment (EFS) set up in early August a screening test on all samples.
 "The measure has already been put in place in 2015 and 2017, but it is the first time it has been in force for such a long time," says Dr. Christophe Besiers, Deputy Medical Director at EFS.

-Elsewhere in France, the disease is sought with an inquiry procedure wherein all persons who have stayed in an affected French department or an affected foreign country (mainly the countries around the Mediterranean, but also the United States and Canada) are encouraged to report it.
+Elsewhere in France, spread of the disease through blood tranfusions is sought to maintained by a donor deferral scheme.
+Persons who have stayed in an affected French department or an affected foreign country (mainly the countries around the Mediterranean, but also the United States and Canada) are encouraged to report it.
 The donation will then be postponed for 28 days or referred to a non-therapeutic donation2.